 That colorful flower and shrub border you’ve been dreaming of is within reach, and you know just the spot!
 Amend the area where you’re planting a new bed with Soil3 to ensure your plants’ success with the help of fewer weeds and more nutrients.
 We recommend using 1 cubic yard of compost per 500 square feet in a new bed.

 If you need help determining just how much soil your bed needs, use our handy Soil³ Compost Calculator tool.

-When establishing a new flower bed or shrub border, spread the compost over the entire bed and then till it into your native soil.
-This will provide better results for growing seasons to come.
+When establishing a new flower bed or shrub border, spread the compost over the entire bed and plant right in it.
+No need to till it in.

 2) Topdress Existing Plantings